 \section{Introduction}

-Over the past decades an incredible amount of charmonium-like states have been observed experimentally, the so-called $XYZ$.
-These new discoveries have triggered different theoretical interpretations of their nature, whether they can be understood as tetraquarks, hadro-quarkonia states, hadronic molecules, cusps due to kinematic effects, or a mixture of different components (see, for example, the recent reviews~\cite{Guo:2017jvc,Brambilla:2019esw,Liu:2019zoy}).
+Over the past decades an incredible amount of charmoniumlike states have been observed experimentally, the so-called $XYZ$.
+These new discoveries have triggered different theoretical interpretations of their nature, whether they can be understood as tetraquarks, hadroquarkonia states, hadronic molecules, cusps due to kinematic effects, or a mixture of different components (see, for example, the recent reviews~\cite{Guo:2017jvc,Brambilla:2019esw,Liu:2019zoy}).